-- Mini Erasers: Mini erasers are always a hit with students.
-You can get sets for just $1 at Target.
+- Mini Erasers- Mini erasers are always a hit with students.
 I like to incorporate seasonal erasers as an added element of fun.

-- Tokens: A magnetic wand and tokens are by far my favorite therapy tool.
-I have yet to meet a student that hasn’t loved it.
-The tokens also come in a variety of colors, which as a mentioned before, aids as an bonus visual cue.
+- Tokens- A magnetic wand and tokens are by far my favorite therapy tool.
+I have yet to meet a student that hasn't loved it.
+The tokens also come in a variety of colors, which as a mentioned before, aids as a bonus visual cue.

-- Dry erase: Use dry erase on a dry erase board, directly on the table, or on objects (I found the blocks pictured at Target).
+- Dry erase- Use dry erase markers on a dry erase board, directly on the table, or on objects (I found the blocks pictured below at Target or you can grab them on Amazon).
 This option is the ultimate no-prep option.
 You can write letters or draw shapes to represent sounds.
 Then wipe off or add shapes to represent manipulation, use your finger on a drawn arrow to represent blending, etc.